SLIP/TRIP & FALL CASES LAWYERS IN ALABAMA

 - Exposure to chemicals or toxins

 Every case is different and deserves a personalized evaluation from a premises liability lawyer.
-That’s why we offer free, no-risk initial consultations at Petro Law Firm.
+That’s why we offer free, no-risk initial consultations at Petro Accident & Injury Attorneys.
 To get our fair and honest assessment of your claim and its value, contact our office today.

-To a have valid premises liability claim in Alabama, you must be able to prove that the property owner failed in his or her duty to maintain the property in a condition reasonably safe from hazards.
+To a have valid premises liability claim in Alabama, you must be able to prove that the property owner failed in his or her duty to maintain the property in a condition reasonably safe from hazards, including following all building codes.
 You must show that the hazard existed, it caused your injuries, and the property owner knew or should have known of the hazard and failed to repair the hazard or warn you of its presence.

 Examples of hazards may include: